Mastering How to Clean Oil Paintings Safely

 Assess the Painting's Condition

-Before any cleaning, thoroughly examine the painting for cracks, flaking paint, or structural weaknesses.
-This assessment helps determine the appropriate cleaning approach and identifies potential risks.
+Before starting, carefully examine the painting for cracks, flaking paint, or previous repairs.
+This assessment will determine the appropriate cleaning approach and identify potential risks.

 2